oo1o/visa-cvv/README.md

 # visa-cvv
-Visa cvv tool to get promotional visas and send them via Telegram.
+1-Visa cvv tool to get promotional visas and send them via Telegram.
+2-And the second copy will show the visa in front of you
 ![](photo_visa.jpg)